Nominate your school leaders for the 2020 TrueSchool Fellowship!

 Do district leaders participate in the Fellowship?

-Yes, district leaders are encouraged to participate in the Fellowship; we believe that aligning district priorities with educator vision empowers teachers to have the greatest impact on students.
-A virtual district leader orientation will be announced following the selection of Teams and held before the beginning of the program.
+District leaders are encouraged to engage with TrueSchool and stay involved via our District Leader virtual meetings throughout the year, but this is not a requirement.
+We believe that aligning district priorities with educator vision empowers teachers to have the greatest impact on students.
+A virtual district leader orientation will be announced following the selection of schools and held before the beginning of the program.
 This orientation will address the ways district leaders can get involved in the Fellowship.
 There will also be district leader focus groups which will allow district leaders from across all three states to connect and share learnings.
-Additionally, we strongly encourage district leaders to attend the four in-person studios.
-Studios will be held at driving accessible locations.
-They will take place over the course of 2020.
-The first studio will take place in late January or early February, the second studio will take place in early April.
-The third studio will be held in early August, and the fourth studio will be held in mid-October.
-Precise studio dates and locations will be announced once the 2020 Fellows are confirmed.

 Can more than one school in my district apply?